China's Xi meets with Vietnamese PM on second day of visit to shore up ties

 Click here to follow our WhatsApp channel

-Xi referenced the phrase again on Wednesday in a meeting with National Assembly Chairman Vuong Dinh Hue.
+Xi referenced the phrase again Wednesday in a meeting with National Assembly Chairman Vuong Dinh Hue.

 In the next stage, both sides need to strengthen cooperation in various fields, including legislation, to contribute to the building of the community with a shared future, Xi said.